remarcmij/promise-demo/README.md

    <<< main ending >>>
    ```

-   Note: the initial promise#1 and all subsequent promises created by the `.then()` and `.catch()` methods in the chain remain pending.
+   Note: the initial `promise#1` and all subsequent promises created by the `.then()` and `.catch()` methods in the chain remain pending indefinitely.

-1. Consume an immediately resolved asynchronous promise in a chain.
+1. Consume an immediately resolved promise in a chain.

    ```text
    <<< main starting >>>